 I like to volunteer.
 The nonprofit 826michigan named me Volunteer of the Month for April 2014.
 826michigan highlighted my writing during a fundraiser I helped them with, and they exposed my name’s duality.
 I used to commit my Saturdays to dressing up in goggles and a lab coat and slinging fake robot goods where proceeds benefit 826michigan.
 These days I spend my Saturdays working with high school students who want to make real robots.

 Below is the only picture I want associated with my pen name.
 It’s a caricature of me from 2006.
 I don’t really look like this.

 I spend a lot of time looking out windows.
 If a balcony or porch is available, I like to sit there and look out.
 I prefer cool, gray days while looking out.
 I’m very happy to work near a window these days, at work and at home, where my bamboo plant seems happy.

 I think walking is meditating, and I prefer to go alone.
+Walking is also my favorite form of exercise, because you don’t need to change into a new outfit to do it.
 I also find tranquility while running, and especially afterward while stretching.
 My arms are longer than my height by a few inches, so I have difficulty with hand–eye coordination.
 If I am wearing a costume I often forget how much room it takes up, and I knock things over accidentally.

 I love driving in my car, a hatchback.
 I have a dream of covering most of the major interstates in this car before the engine fails, and putting a sticker of, say, I-5 on my bumper upon driving every mile of it.
 Sometimes I drive to get away from it all.
 Sometimes I hang out in my car when it’s parked, or sleep there when I can’t afford a hotel room.